 Black Mountain/Black Widow Trail

-SDMBA continues its strong alliance with the proud team of rangers at Black Mountain.
+SDMBA continues its strong alliance with the proud team of City of San Diego rangers at Black Mountain.
 While the 2017 build season was a bit of a bust due to a lack of sustained moisture, we want to make you aware of the following successes and subsequent plans:

 - The final resolution has been reached on the arsenic exposure on Miner’s Ridge during the late spring of this year.
 The Ranger staff has installed a couple short sections of gravel filled road mats that effectively keep the highest concentration of dirt contained.
 All legal trails on Black Mountain are now open for use.

 - SDMBA received a generous grant from REI for $15,000 for the planning and construction of the Black Widow Trail.
 We have also received generous contributions from individuals including Guy Sutton DDS.

 - First official flagging of the new Black Widow alignment will begin in late summer.
 The final plan was approved in March of 2018 but the nesting season for the California Gnatcatcher, a federally protected bird, began during the same month so, no building or flagging was allowed.
 Now that the nesting season is nearing the end, some corridor brushing may occur in the fall with the major work conducted once the wet season (build season) arrives.
 Watch for upcoming announcements.

 - Formal trails requests will be submitted to the city this summer to extend the Manzanita Loop to the north and also include a connector to the valley below on the north side of the open space, a connector to the east side on Cuca Street from Manazinta, and a new alignment out of Hilltop park to replace the very eroded service road leading straight up the hill.